Carlsbad Caverns, New Mexico Facts and Tips

 - A 16 year old discovered this place in 1898!
 Talk about fulfilling a childhood dream.
 I don’t know about you, but I definitely considered a career as a treasure hunter after watching National Treasure, so stumbling upon this place must’ve been incredible!

-- There is a deadly fungus called “White-nose Syndrome” that can kill Brazilian free-tailed bats.
+- There is a deadly fungus called “White-nose Syndrome” that is deadly & can kill the Brazilian free-tailed bats.
 Carlsbad Caverns is host to the highest number of these critters so protecting their home is vital!

 TIPS for visiting Carlsbad Caverns, New Mexico